KennethATaylor/mmequiv/README.md

 standardized Morphine Milligram Equivalent (MME) doses for prescription opioid medications for research purposes.

-`mmequiv`’s API wrapper functions takes information about prescription opioids used by study participants and directly interfaces with the [NIH HEAL MME Online Calculator](https://research-mme.wakehealth.edu/) API from R to calculate MME and daily MME based on several standardized definitions.
-Because the NIH HEAL MME Online Calculator API has a rate limit of 50 requests per 15 minutes, `mmequiv` also provides functions that perform the same calculations locally without needing to call the API when the user has large data sets (or when the user may not have access to the internet).
+`mmequiv` uses information about prescription opioids used by study participants to calculate MME and daily MME based on several standardized definitions, directly interfacing with the [NIH HEAL MME Online Calculator](https://research-mme.wakehealth.edu/) API from R.
+Because the NIH HEAL MME Online Calculator API has a rate limit of 50 (patient-level) requests per 15 minutes, `mmequiv` can also perform the same calculations locally without needing to call the API when working with larger data or when internet access is unavailable.

 `mmequiv` is intended for the same purposes as the NIH HEAL MME Online Calculator - as a data resource for: research, analytical purposes using